 It was also around this time that Weissmann again moved across the pond from the Department of Neurodegenerative Diseases at University College, London to head the Scripps Florida Department of Infectology.
 In welcoming him to Florida, Governor Jeb Bush hailed Weissmann as “a preeminent scientist.”

 “We’re proud he will call our state home.
 His hiring is symbolic of the caliber of individuals we’ll recruit to Scripps Florida,” Bush said.

-In recent years, Weissmann has made breakthroughs in the investigation of diseases induced by prions (small infectious particles) that affect animals, such as mad cow disease, and humans, such as Creutzfeldt-Jacob disease.
+Weissmann has made breakthroughs in the study of diseases induced by prions (small infectious particles) that can affect both animals and humans, such as Creutzfeldt-Jacob disease.